BrigtHaavardstun/GreedyTeaching/README.md

 ### 4. (Extra) Adding your own Data Folder

-You can use the system devloped here
+You can use the system developed here
 Upload a folder with a name of your choice (e.g., "MyFolder").
 Ensure it contains the following files:

 - **a.** `eager-matching.json` - Matching created by the eager algorithm.